 One of the most popular approaches to grid-forming control is \textit{proportional droop control}, in which local voltage frequencies are modulated in proportion to the power drawn from neighboring buses.
-Recent work \cite{JWSP-FD-FB:12u,NA-SG:13,LZ-DH:18} has studied the dynamics of droop-controlled microgrids (DCMGs) through the inhomogeneous Kuramoto model.
-The Kuramoto model is a coupled oscillator model used in several disciplines to capture synchronization behavior.
+Recent work \cite{JWSP-FD-FB:12u,NA-SG:13,LZ-DH:18} has studied the dynamics of droop-controlled microgrids (DCMGs) via the inhomogeneous Kuramoto model.
 Under certain assumptions, equilibrium points of the Kuramoto model correspond to frequency-synchronized operating points of the DCMG, and regions of attraction around these equilibria provide a rigorous way to assess how robust DCMG operating points are to disturbances.
-Considerable progress has been made on conditions for when Kuramoto model parameters admit stable equilibrium points \cite{EYH-SJ-FB:18d,SJ-EYH-KDS-FB:18j}.
-Some progress has also been made on region of attraction estimates \cite{FD-FB:09z}, but these closed-form estimates tend to be very conservative and rely on assumptions that do not hold in many systems of interest.
+Some progress has been made on estimating these regions of attraction \cite{FD-FB:09z}, but these closed-form estimates tend to be very conservative and require stringent regularity assumptions on the topology or system parameters.

 Another limitation of the literature is that few bounds on the transients are available.
 To a system operator, a guarantee of frequency synchronization alone is not satisfying, if the resulting transient will violate operating constraints (like constraints on line flows and nodal power injections).
-If the Kuramoto model is to provide more insight into the operation of DCMGs, then less-conservative regions of attraction, as well as bounds on quantities of engineering significance, are needed.
+Recent work has begun to address transient stability in conjunction with other engineering constraints \cite{SK-SPN-KK-SG-IAH:19, SK-WD-SPN-FT-KS:19}.
+If direct methods of transient stability are to provide more insight into the operation of DCMGs, then less-conservative regions of attraction, as well as bounds on quantities of engineering significance, are needed.